Graduate Fellowships and Teaching Assistantships

 - evaluating student work.

 Students in their second and third year who have successfully completed CWPA 761 Teaching Writing are eligible to apply for a Graduate Teaching Assistantship (GTA) in the University Writing Program.
-In exchange for a tuition waiver and a small stipend, each GTA will teach two sections of First-Year Composition (WRIT 101 and WRIT100) per semester.
+In exchange for a tuition waiver and a small stipend, each GTA will teach two sections of WRIT 101 or WRIT 200 per semester.
 Students apply in the spring for a position in the following fall semester.